Judge Debate for Minnesota Urban Debate League

 submitted by clarkk@augsburg.edu

-Metro Transit is offering a really cool discount on the College Pass for all new Augsburg day program first-years and transfers.
+Last days to get this amazing deal from Metro Transit for all new Augsburg day program first-years and transfers.
+Deadline is October 1.

 1. Each new Augsburg 2017 first year and transfer student will receive a $5 Stored Value Cards.